Mark Rylance: Marriage and family

-Other activities
+Charity and activism

 Rylance became a patron of LIFT (London International Festival of Theatre) in 2013.
 He said about the festival: "I feel LIFT has done more to influence the growth and adventure of English theatre than any other organisation we have."
 Rylance became patron of the London Bubble Speech Bubbles project in 2015.
 "I found a voice through making theatre and am proud to be the patron of Speech Bubbles, which helps hundreds of children to do the same."

-Activism

 Rylance has been a supporter of the indigenous rights organisation Survival International for many years.
 He is the creator and director of "We Are One", a fundraiser that took place at the Apollo Theatre in April 2010.
 The evening was a performance of tribal prose and poetry from some of the world's leading actors and musicians.
 Rylance is a patron of the London-based charity Peace Direct which supports grassroots peacebuilders in areas of conflict, and of the British Stop the War Coalition.
 He is a member of the Peace Pledge Union, a network of pacifists in the UK.
 He performed the life and words of Henri, a man living in war-torn eastern Congo, during a presentation in New York City in 2011.
 He is also patron of The Outside Edge Theatre Company.
 It works from the perspective of creating theatre and drama with people affected by substance abuse.
 It provides theatre interventions in drug and alcohol treatment and general community facilities throughout Britain, as well as producing professional public theatre productions that take place in theatres, studio theatres, and art centres.

 Rylance has long been an enthusiastic supporter of Conscience: Taxes for Peace not War, which works to change British tax law to allow conscientious objectors the right to redirect that portion of their taxes which would usually go to the military into non-violent methods of conflict resolution.
 In November 2019, along with other public figures, Rylance signed a letter supporting Labour Party leader Jeremy Corbyn describing him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.
 In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 United Kingdom general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."